21RM/Y3S1-PFL-Blutentanz/README.md

 |Joana Luís Sá Marques Pimenta | up202206120 | 50% |

 #### Participations
-In this project the tasks were well divided since both members had the opportunity to work togetther in all the tasks.
-To ease the distribution of the work we decided to make one of the members the responsible of every task, even if we work on them together.
+In this project, the tasks were well divided since both members had the opportunity to work together on all the tasks.
+To ease the distribution of the work, we decided to make one of the members responsible for every task, even if we work on them together.

-Dinis was more responsible for Board.pl, display and visuals, turn and rotation in game and the Bot modes in the game, this include functions like display_game(+GameState), value(+GameState, +Player, -Value) and choose_move(+GameState, +Level, -Move).
+Dinis was more responsible for Board.pl, display and visuals, turn and rotation in the game and the Bot modes in the game, this includes functions like display_game(+GameState), value(+GameState, +Player, -Value) and choose_move(+GameState, +Level, -Move).

-Joana was more responsible for Move.pl, Menu.pl, Game Over and Settings of game configurations, this include functions like initial_state(+GameConfig, -GameState), move(+Gamestate, +Move,-NewGameState), valid_moves(+GameState,-ListOfMoves) and game_over(+GameState, -Winner).
+Joana was more responsible for Move.pl, Menu.pl, Game Over and Settings of game configurations, this includes functions like initial_state(+GameConfig, -GameState), move(+Gamestate, +Move,-NewGameState), valid_moves(+GameState,-ListOfMoves) and game_over(+GameState, -Winner).
 #### Execution
-After having installed the SICStus Prolog 4.9 and entered this project, to execute you just need reach the `/src` directory and run `sicstus` then `[game].`  to compile the code and `play.` to run it.
+After having installed SICStus Prolog 4.9 and entered this project, to execute you just need to reach the `/src` directory and run `sicstus` then `[game].`  to compile the code and `play.` to run it.

 #### Description of the game
-In this game, you play in a board composed by rows and columns of tiles (4 by 4 in the original game).
-These Tiles have 4 diffent position, one for each quarter with 3 different colors (grey,blue,orange) and one empty.
-At the start of each of your turns you have to rotate all of the Tiles in a row or column 90 degrees clockwise, and then you can start moving your pieces.
-In a turn you can move up to 3 different times but only rotate once, and this rotation must be at the start of the turn.
-To move, you can only go to 1 space up, down, left or right in the board if the color of the space is the same as your piece or grey.
-To win you must reach a certain number of pieces (4 out of 5 in the original version) to the opposite side of the board until they leave the board.
+In this game, you play on a board composed by rows and columns of tiles (4 by 4 in the original game).
+These Tiles have 4 different positions, one for each quarter with 3 different colors (gray, blue, orange) and one empty.
+At the start of each of your turns, you have to rotate all the Tiles in a row or column 90 degrees clockwise, and then you can start moving your pieces.
+In a turn, you can move up to 3 different times but only rotate once, and this rotation must be at the start of the turn.
+To move, you can only go to 1 space up, down, left or right in the board if the color of the space is the same as your piece or gray.
+To win, you must reach a certain number of pieces (4 out of 5 in the original version) to the opposite side of the board until they leave the board.
 The first player to reach their 4 pieces out of the board on the opposing side wins.

 ![image](image_board.png)